Android Non Root

 Other SystemUI Tuner Usage

 SystemUI Tuner exposes some hidden options in Android.
-You can set them, add them to Persistent Options to keep them on, etc. Different manufacturers may remove or change these options, which SystemUI Tuner CANNOT work around.
+You can set them, add them to Persistent Options to keep them on, etc. Different manufacturers may remove or change these options, which SystemUI Tuner may not work around.

 You may need to run the following adb shell command (you can do it with Shizuku and a terminal such as Termux or aShell) in order to change the settings: